sherlifelix/blog/_posts/2018-10-30-top-6-birds-with-the-most-beautiful-feathers.md

   with most beautiful feather, Top 10 beautiful birds in the world, Top 10 beautiful birds in India, top 20 beautiful birds in the world
 description: >-
-  The Indian Peacock has stunned and astonished people for ages with their beauty.
-It’s the male ...
+  Most beautiful feathered birds- The Indian Peacock has stunned and astonished people for ages with their beauty.
 ---
 ## Indian Peacock
 ![peacock-535220_1280.jpg]({{site.baseurl}}/assets/img/birds/peacock-535220_1280.jpg)